daos-stack/daos/docs/admin/deployment.md

 journalctl --unit daos_server.service
 ```

-After RPM is installed, the `daos_server` service starts automatically running as thw user
+After RPM is installed, the `daos_server` service starts automatically running as the user
 "daos".
 The server config is read from `/etc/daos/daos_server.yml` and
 certificates are read from `/etc/daos/certs`.
 With no other admin intervention other than the loading of certificates,